 Crazy I know.

 This can be particularly confusing when trying to figure out which way to take the train so that you are definitely pointing in the right direction to get to your destination efficiently.

 Top tips for translating Cyrillic Metro Stations Names

 Well, the easiest way I found to make sure I was definitely pointing the right way was to look at where the train will be terminating.

 Then, have a look for any distinctive characters or symbols which made the Cyrillic word stand out.
 Or, when you’re looking at the terminating stop – match up the symbols on the sign to your map!

 Then, that way, you can make sure you’re heading the right way.

-    For example, there may be double-barrelled names or a symbol which you can easily recognise – keep it in your mind and when deciding which side to go, remember it.
+For example, there may be double-barrelled names or a symbol that you can easily recognise – keep it in your mind, and when deciding which side to go, remember it.

 In terms of knowing when you’ve reached your Metro station, again, all the announcements and signs will be in Cyrillic.

 Even with my best will in the world, hearing the metro station in Russian wasn’t the way I was saying it myself.
 This made it even more confusing and I missed many stops due to this!